 Embedding Microservices Security Overview

 Below is a high-level example of how to incorporate security into your app.
 By deploying a security tool at the start of your build process, you can automate open source code and library scanning as well as dependency tracking in your Git repository.
-This allows developers to validate and sanitise their open source code before committing it to your CI/CD pipeline, allowing you to put your most secure foot (code) forward.
+This allows developers to validate and sanitize their open source code before committing it to your CI/CD pipeline, allowing you to put your most secure foot (code) forward.

 As you can see above, we’ve deployed Trend Micro Cloud One™ – Application Security within your application code for runtime application security to protect against common attacks like SQL injection and remote code execution.

 Application Security is one of 7 services that make up Trend Micro Cloud One™, our cloud-native platform.
 By leveraging Trend Micro Cloud One™ – Conformity and Application Security (all within the same dashboard), you can run 24/7 configuration checks, which is critical considering how diversified teams can create other services and change configurations whenever, wherever.
 All configuration checks are validated against the AWS/Azure Well-Architected Frameworks, PCI DSS, and many more.
-Bonus: you can customise your checks according to your specific use cases.
+Bonus: you can customize your checks according to your specific use cases.

 By enabling monitoring and logging capabilities, Application Security provides enhanced visibility into suspicious behaviours, even at “report” mode.
 You can see the number of requests sent, time of process, source IP trust level, and more.